 The PGPF Fiscal Internship program offers full-time paid internships to a select group of college and graduate school students interested in fiscal policy.
 Interns live and work in Washington D.C. for ten weeks during the summer, while gaining professional experience, skills, and contacts that will serve them throughout their careers.
 Past participating organizations have included:

 The Peterson Foundation produces a range of print, digital, and television advertising campaigns aimed at increasing the understanding of how solving our nation’s long-term fiscal challenges can enhance economic growth, opportunity and mobility.
-In 2014, the Foundation’s "More" campaign ran in numerous television and online outlets, highlighting the key opportunity for lawmakers to address the long-term national debt to help ensure more economic growth today, and more opportunity tomorrow.
+During the 2016 election, the Foundation encouraged voters to reach out to candidates to ask them for their fiscal plans.
+The integrated campaign included digital, radio, and television ads.
+As a result, more than 80,000 tweets and emails were sent to candidates.

 The Peterson Foundation engages with a lively community through its various social media platforms, including: